Quantum Control and General Recursion beyond the Unitary Case

-The adequacy result (Theorem~\ref{thm:adequacy}) states that the two semantics describe the same behavior of programs.
-Therefore, we establish a link between the addition of default transitions in the operational semantics, and the addition of transformation matrices in the denotational semantics.
-The full abstraction result (Theorem~\ref{thm:ct_eq}) takes this correspondence further by showing that the denotational semantics matches the notion of observational equivalence.
-As an example of observational equivalence, we will show that for all statements $S_0,S_0',S_1,S_1'$, the programs $\tb{qcase }\q\ (0\rightarrow S_0,\ 1\rightarrow S_1); \ \tb{qcase }\q\ (0\rightarrow S_0',\ 1\rightarrow S_1')$ and $\tb{qcase }\q\ (0\rightarrow S_0;S_{0}',\ 1\rightarrow S_1;S_1')$ are observationally equivalent, which is essentially an interchange law for the quantum case.
-As a counterexample, we will show that $\tb{qcase} \ \q \ (0\rightarrow S,1\rightarrow S)$ is generally not equivalent to $S$.
-While it may seem surprising that a program in superposition with itself acts differently than the original program, this phenomenon stems from the probabilistic behavior of quantum operations.
-Indeed, if the statement $S$ has, say, two possible outcomes, then $\tb{qcase} \ \q \ (0\rightarrow S,1\rightarrow S)$ allows for superpositions of both outcomes, one arising from each branch, which would not be possible with a single copy of $S$.
+Adequacy (Theorem~\ref{thm:adequacy}) states that the operational and denotational semantics describe the same behavior of programs.
+Consequently, this result establishes a link between the addition of default transitions in the operational semantics, and the addition of transformation matrices in the denotational semantics.
+Full abstraction result (Theorem~\ref{thm:fullabstraction}) takes this correspondence further by showing that the denotational semantics matches the notion of observational equivalence.
+As an example of observational equivalence, we will show that for all statements $S_0,S_0',S_1,S_1'$, the programs $\tb{qcase }\q\ (0\rightarrow S_0,\ 1\rightarrow S_1); \ \tb{qcase }\q\ (0\rightarrow S_0',\ 1\rightarrow S_1')$ and $\tb{qcase }\q\ (0\rightarrow S_0;S_{0}',\ 1\rightarrow S_1;S_1')$ are observationally equivalent, which is essentially an interchange law for the quantum case (Example~\ref{ex:interchange}).
+Conversely, we will show that $\tb{qcase} \ \q \ (0\rightarrow S,1\rightarrow S)$ is generally not equivalent to $S$ (Example~\ref{ex:qcase_of_coin}).